Process vs. Threads

 Multiple threads run inside a process.

-Processes share Memory and other resources with other processes.
+Processes share Memory and other resources with

 Threads share the resources of the process.